IvS-KULeuven/krome-CSE/README.md

 - 06/08/'24

     1. Found the first bug in the system!!
-Because of a type (on my side), the cosmic ray reaction rates were way to high.
+Because of a typo (on my side), the cosmic ray reaction rates were way to high.
 Fixed this.

     2. In our setup, every timestep the density is lower ($\frac{1}{^2}$-law in density).
-Hence, we cannot use the -useN flag (using number densities), bus have to use the -useX flag (fractions).
+Hence, we cannot use the -useN flag (using number densities), but have to use the -useX flag (fractions).
 This fixes a lot!

     --> Results now are getting decent :D